blargoner/jshue/README.md

 A simple JavaScript library for Philips Hue.

-Version 1.0.0
+Version 0.3.0

-Copyright (c) 2015 John Peloquin (original code).
-All rights reserved.
+Copyright 2013 - 2017, John Peloquin and the jsHue contributors.
-Copyright (c) 2017 Tom Brewe (fetch and Promise API changes)

 ## Introduction